An Alaska Inside Passage cruise is on a lot of people’s bucket lists. It’s also one of those places that will leave you speechless.

-Chances are, if you’re cruising in Alaska, rest assured you’ll be sailing the Inside Passage.
+Chances are, if you’re cruising in Alaska, you’ll be sailing the Inside Passage.

 Best Time to Do an Alaska Inside Passage Cruise

-The best time to cruise Alaska’s Inside Passage largely depends on what you’re looking for, be it the best weather, the best wildlife viewing, or the best cruise deal.
+The best time to cruise Alaska’s Inside Passage largely depends on what you’re looking for, be it the weather, wildlife viewing, or cruise deal.

 Best Cruise Lines for Alaska Inside Passage

-Carnival Cruise Line, Royal Caribbean, and Norwegian Cruise Line are great for sailing Alaska but the cruise lines mentioned below are likely to give you a more authentic Inside Passage experience, the big three previously mentioned give more a homogeneous experience.
+Carnival Cruise Line, Royal Caribbean, and Norwegian Cruise Line are great for sailing Alaska, but the cruise lines mentioned below are likely to give you a more authentic Inside Passage experience; the big three previously mentioned offer a more homogeneous experience.

 The mass-market cruise lines also tend to sail larger ships in Alaska, making the experience less intimate and sometimes overcrowding the ports.

 Princess Cruises: Princess sails more cruises in Alaska than any other cruise line, and more Princess ships sail into must-visit Glacier Bay National Park than any other cruise line.
-Onboard, there is Alaska-themed entertainment, food options (think reindeer chili), and more.
+Onboard, you’ll experience Alaska-themed entertainment, food options (think reindeer chili), and more.